Skip to main content

 This conversation persists across the session and captures the full chain of queries and responses — valuable institutional knowledge for future work.

-Phase 2: Understanding System Architecture (Oracle Phase)
+Phase 2: Understanding System Architecture (Expert Phase)

 Objective: Understand how the system works and where new code should integrate, before writing anything.
 Without this phase, the agent risks implementing features that don’t follow existing patterns, break architectural constraints, or duplicate functionality that already exists.
 2.1 — Query system architecture.
 Ask CoreStory about the feature area: